-Debt Restrictions.
 Under our senior loan agreement, we must comply with various financial and non-financial covenants.
-The financial covenants require us to maintain a minimum consolidated working capital of \$25.0 million and require us to comply with a consolidated total debt to EBITDA ratio of not more than 3.5 to 1.0 and a consolidated senior debt to EBITDA ratio of not more than 2.0 to 1.0.
 Compliance with these financial covenants is tested on a fiscal quarterly basis.
-The definition of "current liabilities" included in the working capital covenant of the senior loan agreement excludes any convertible subordinated debt for which we have not been notified of the intention to convert.
-The non-financial covenants of the senior loan agreement place restrictions on our ability to incur additional indebtedness, engage in acquisitions or dispositions, and enter into business combinations.
-We also may not pay dividends or repurchase our common stock would create an event of default.
 Any indebtedness outstanding under the senior credit facility may become immediately due and payable upon the occurrence of stated events of default, including our failure to pay principal, interest or fees or a violation of any financial covenant.
-As of November 28, 2009, we were in compliance with our covenants under the senior loan agreement.
+As of November 27, 2010, the financial covenants required us to maintain a minimum consolidated working capital of \$25.0 million and require us to comply with a consolidated total debt to EBITDA ratio of not more than 3.5 to 1.0 and a consolidated senior debt to EBITDA ratio of not more than 2.0 to 1.0.
+As of November 27, 2010, the non-financial covenants of the senior credit agreement placed certain restrictions on our ability to incur additional indebtedness, engage in acquisitions or dispositions, and enter into business combinations.
+As of January 1, 2011, we were in compliance with our agreement with the bank.

-Other Matters.
+Other Matters

 As part of our business, we regularly evaluate opportunities to acquire other consulting firms, practices or groups or other businesses.
 In recent years, we have typically paid for acquisitions with cash, or a combination of cash and our common stock, and we may continue to do so in the future.
-To pay for an acquisition, we may use cash on hand, cash generated from our operations or borrowings under our revolving credit facility, or we may pursue other forms of financing.
-Our ability to secure short-term and long-term debt or equity financing in the future, including our ability to refinance our current senior loan agreement, will depend on several factors, including our future profitability, the levels of our debt and equity, restrictions under our existing line of credit and the overall credit and equity market environments.
+To pay for an acquisition, we may use cash on hand, cash generated from our operations, borrowings under our revolving credit facility, or we may pursue other forms of financing.
+Our ability to secure short-term and long-term debt or equity financing in the future, including our ability to refinance our current senior loan agreement, will depend on several factors, including our future profitability, the levels of our debt and equity, restrictions under our existing line of credit with our bank, and the overall credit and equity market environments.